-Like any process that involves design professionals, permitting procedures, and city department, timelines are a mystery.
+Like any process that involves design professionals, permitting procedures, and city department, the timelines involved are are fluid.

 However, you can expect the survey aspect of the project to take at least two months, the zoning permit acquisition at least another two months or so (unless you are also obtaining a variance– then add in at least 4-6 months minimum), and the OPA submission package and deed recording to take at least another month.
-So you are looking at about 6 months, maybe 3-4 if thing move fast.
+So you are looking at about 5 months.

 Okay, What Next?

 If you need assistance with this process, you can contact us.
 We handle the entire process for you, except for the land survey since we are not engineers.
 However, we do have references we can provide you, and we can coordinate with them directly once you are working with us.
 We work with a land-use attorney who can create the deed(s) for you.
 We will handle all of that coordination so you do not have to!